-I, [full name] declare that I am authorised to provide this declaration and that the attached information describes all the conflicts of interest, real or potential, or perceived conflicts of interest, to the best of my knowledge, with regard to the engagement of: Of [auditor name].....
+This conflict of interest statement is given by the [audit name/type]which is intended to take place from[date] to[date] I,[full name], of the Auditor, declare that I am authorised to provide this declaration and that: the Auditor does not have any conflicts of interest in respect of the audit; or the Auditor included in the attached document a description of all conflicts of interest, actual or perceived conflicts of interest, to the best of my knowledge, in respect of the audit, and an explanation of how such conflicts will be managed.

-- [] 4

-by [auditee name]

-For the [audit name/type]

-which will take place from[date] to[date]

 [Attach a separate document providing an explanation of all the conflicts of interest, and the proposed process to manage them.
 Submit this with the audit proposal.]

-DATE

-Signed

-Name:

-Designation:
+Date Signed Name: Designation: